Samuel-Oglegba/Research-Examples/Example2/Readme.md

      ./exploit

 ### Running The SingleFile that contains the exploit and vulnerable software
-gcc -m32 -static -o signlefile single_file_edited.c
+gcc -m32 -static -o singlefile single_file_edited.c
-   ./signlefile
+   ./singlefile

+### The VulnerableSoftwareFiles dir contains the vulnerable software files

 ############# Description and References ########################